Orange Blossom Mahalabia-Inspired Cashew Pudding

-Our second recipe in aid of Unicef's #cookforsyria campaign is inspired by our favourite breakfast dish, the smoothie bowl.
+This delicious recipe, in aid of Unicef's #cookforsyria campaign, is inspired by our favourite breakfast dish, the smoothie bowl.
 We have been making smoothie bowls and nut and seed 'yoghurts' for events since we launched, as they are our favourite way to enjoy Qnola.
-Concentrated forms of whatever goodness you decide to blend together, smoothie bowls are a little more fulfiling than standard smoothies.
+Concentrated forms of whatever goodness you decide to blend together, smoothie bowls are a little more fulfilling than standard smoothies.
 We pack ours full of fresh ingredients, freeze dried superfood powders and a balance of healthy fats, natural proteins, fibre and seasonal vitamins and minerals.
 For those who are looking for a nourishing alternative to yoghurt and aren't satisfied with soy or coconut products, this is definitely your vibe.

 This recipe is inspired by traditional Syrian ingredients, in our support to raise awareness and funds for the crisis in Syria.
 Mahalabia is a traditional middle-eastern dessert made with boiled milk, sugar or syrup and rose or orange water.
 We chose more natural and nourishing ingredients for our recipe, and a simple method which, unlike Mahalabia, doesn't involved temperature control or any cooking at all, in fact!
 We use pure, vegan orange blossom water to flavour this particular smoothie bowl, along with raw honey and a handful of pistachios to combine as many of Syria's favourite dessert ingredients in one dish as possible.
 Add your choice of superfood powders without altering the result too much, and even experiment with adding seasonal fresh fruits - just be mindful of the quantities, especially in water-rich fruits as the pudding will turn out a little runnier.
 To accomodate this, add more cashews or less nut milk.